VFR (Variable Frame Rate) vs. CFR (Constant Frame Rate)

 You can change the frame rate mode by clicking the [...] button in the video format settings.

-VFR is much better than CFR.
-However, some video editing software such as Adobe Premiere doesn't support a VFR video.
-In this case, you have to choose "CFR".
+• VFR is much better than CFR.
+However, some video editing software such as Adobe Premiere does not support a VFR video.
+In this case, you have to choose "CFR."
+If you select "60" FPS with the CFR option, you will normally get a "constant 60FPS video."

 However, even though you select 60 FPS with the "CFR" option, you will get a "VFR" video if your computer/encoder is not good enough.